Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 Julian put his hand on her back as he stood next to her, and she leaned into him while she read.

-“..What does it say at the top?” he asked after a second.
+"..What does it say at the top?" he asked after a second.

-“There are two inscriptions.
-I can’t read the second, I think it’s ancient script.”
+"There are two inscriptions.
+I can’t read the second, I think it’s ancient script."

-“Kinda like the Gao’s version of Latin?”
+"Kinda like the Gao’s version of Latin?"

-“Yeah, but just for the Females.
-The one I can read though… I think it’s a line from a poem.”
-She read it in Gaori. *“Life, once begun, must end; but it will never again not have been.”*
+"Yeah, but just for the Females.
+The one I can read though… I think it’s a line from a poem."
+She read it in Gaori. *"Life, once begun, must end; but it will never again not have been."*

-“…That sounds beautiful in Gaori,” Allison decided after a second.
+"…That sounds beautiful in Gaori," Allison decided after a second.
 Julian nodded in silent agreement.

-“Yeah, it doesn’t translate well.
-It just doesn’t sound…”
+"Yeah, it doesn’t translate well.
+It just doesn’t sound…"

-“Melancholy.”
+"Melancholy."

-“Yeah.”
+"Yeah."

-“...Sometimes, I almost manage to forget that the Gao are aliens,” Xiù mused softly.
-“Sometimes, though, you can see what’s going on in their heads is a lot different to what goes on in ours.”
+"...Sometimes, I almost manage to forget that the Gao are aliens," Xiù mused softly.
+"Sometimes, though, you can see what’s going on in their heads is a lot different to what goes on in ours."

 Julian shook his head gently.
-“Well…if I’ve learned anything, it’s that we’re a lot more alike than not.
-I don’t know if alien is really the right word, anymore.”
+"Well…if I’ve learned anything, it’s that we’re a lot more alike than not.
+I don’t know if alien is really the right word, anymore."

-“Yeah.”
-Allison nodded. *“Hunters* are aliens. *Igraens* are aliens.
+"Yeah."
+Allison nodded. *"Hunters* are aliens. *Igraens* are aliens.
 Corti are **definitely** alien...maybe except for Nofl.
 But the Gao?
-The Ten’Gewek?”
+The Ten’Gewek?"

-“...I spent two years pretending to be Gao.”
+"...I spent two years pretending to be Gao."
 Xiù was still reading the wall, looking for a specific name.
-“There’s some things… some *ways* that…”
+"There’s some things… some *ways* that…"

-She gave up. “...I love them very much,” she said at last.
-“They never deserved this.
-Especially not here.”
+She gave up. "...I love them very much," she said at last.
+"They never deserved this.
+Especially not here."

-“I’d hate to meet the people who *did* deserve it,” Allison said.
+"I’d hate to meet the people who *did* deserve it," Allison said.

 Julian kept silent; he had of course fought with the Hierarchy directly.
 Allison didn’t notice but she didn’t mean any harm either.
 The three had long learned each other’s interpersonal foibles, and a certain incautious bluntness was Al’s signature, sometimes… Though after a second, she glanced at Julian then took his hand.
 Incautious, but not oblivious.